Equivariant symmetry-aware head pose estimation for fetal MRI: Discussion and Conclusion

 We present E(3)-Pose, a novel framework for 6-DoF pose estimation.
 By jointly modeling rigid pose equivariance and reflectional object symmetry, E(3)-Pose enables robust generalization to challenging domains with pose ambiguities.

-Our symmetry assumption, which is only an approximation based on the low resolution of navigator volumes, may break under large lateralized pathology.
-In these cases, the three-vector variant of E(3)-Pose, which does not assume left-right symmetry, may be more robust.
-In addition, E(3)-Pose does not explicitly model motion history or identify high-uncertainty cases, both of which could help to mitigate errors in noisy clinical volumes.
-Future work will investigate equivariant approaches for estimating probability distributions over SO(3), conditioned on motion trajectories~\cite{klee2023,rangaprasad2016}.
-See Appendix~\ref{sec:future_work} for further discussion of limitations.
+Under large lateralized pathologies, our symmetry assumption, which is only an approximation based on the low resolution of navigators, may not hold.
+We validate the asymmetric variant of E(3)-Pose as a robust fallback strategy in simulated asymmetries, and we leave evaluation on real pathological cases to future work.
+In addition, E(3)-Pose does not explicitly model motion history or pose uncertainty, both of which could help to mitigate errors in noisy clinical volumes.
+Future work will investigate equivariant and symmetry-aware approaches for probabilistic reasoning over SO(3), conditioned on motion trajectories~\cite{klee2023,peretroukhin2020,rangaprasad2016}.
+See Appendix~\ref{sec:future_work} for further discussion.

-In our experiments, we provide the first evaluation on data representative of clinical applications in fetal brain MRI, bringing the promise of clinical deployment closer to reality.
+In our experiments, we provide the first evaluation on data representative of clinical applications in fetal brain MRI, supporting the potential for future clinical deployment.